npj12/projet-inf4288/README.md

        ## npm install -g npm

 # Start the system
    Before starting the program you must first be at the “frontend” folder.
-After that type the command:
+After that type the command always in the command line interface:
       ## npm start
       Now the program start automaticaly and open the browser